aditya-bhuyan/dees-pages-distributed/README.md

 ## Instruction to start the Distributed Application from scratch
 - Download the project zip file from [here](http://dell-edu-lab-store.s3.ap-south-1.amazonaws.com/repository/pages-distributed.zip)  and extract it inside workspace folder
 - Create a repository in github with the name *pages-distributed*.
 Keep everything default, while creating the repository, don't change anything other than default.
-- Copy the git remote add origin <path> command and execute it in the directory
+- Copy the git remote add origin <path> command and execute it in the directory terminal.
-- Create a build.gradle file with following content
+- Create a build.gradle file with following content.
+That could be done by "cat > build.gradle" and pasting the following commands and CTRL+C.

 ```groovy
 plugins {